robcarver17/pysystemtrade/docs/production.md

 Called by: `run_cleaners`

-Every time run_systems runs it creates a pickled backtest and saves a copy of it's configuration file.
+Every time run_systems runs it creates a pickled backtest and saves a copy of its configuration file.
 This makes it easier to use them for [diagnostic purposes](#backtest-objects).

-However these file are large!
+However, these file are large!
 So we delete anything more than 5 days old.